Types of Appeals

 - Letters of support; i.e. from employers or instructors

 Note: Original documents are not required.
 Legible, unmodified photocopies are acceptable.
-All documentation will be kept confidential.
+All documentation is kept confidential.
+Please scan as one document (not separate pages) and submit all materials to email@example.com .

-An Academic Judiciary appeal that is denied by the Assistant Provost may be appealed only when new documentation or evidence of procedural error is provided.
-Appeal requests should include the original request as well as the new documentation and/or evidence of procedural error, and must be submitted within seven (7) business days of the communication of the Assistant Provost’s decision.
-Appeals should be addressed to: Dr. Charles Robbins, Vice Provost for Undergraduate Education, c/o Nadine Greenstein at firstname.lastname@example.org.
+An Academic Judiciary appeal that is denied by the Associate Provost, may be appealed only when new documentation or evidence of procedural error is provided.
+Appeal requests should include the original request, as well as the new documentation and/or evidence of procedural error, and must be submitted within seven (7) business days of the communication of the Associate Provost's decision.
+Appeals should be and emailed to: email@example.com .
+The appeal decision of the Vice Provost for Undergraduate Education is final.